photon-collider/celery-task-metadata-persistence/README.md

 A tutorial demonstrating how to build a FastAPI application with Celery for asynchronous task processing.
 This demo showcases how to use Redis as a message broker and implement a custom MongoDB backend to preserve task metadata.
 Perfect for learning how to handle long-running tasks in FastAPI while maintaining additional task information.

+This demo complements my blog post about using custom MongoDB backends with Celery.

 ## Table of Contents
 - [Celery Task Metadata Persistence](#celery-task-metadata-persistence)
   - [Table of Contents](#table-of-contents)